WE ARE NOW BOOKED UP FOR GARDENS THIS YEAR.

 If you'd like to put in a boulevard pollinator garden, applications for 2022 are now open to our members.
 The deadline is May 1 or 100 gardens - whichever comes first - sign up early.

 We create boulevard gardens.

 Many of Ontario's 400 native pollinator species have a very short foraging range - sometimes less than 600 meters.
-In urban areas, their natural meadow habitats are rapidly disappearing, leaving local populations trapped in isolation from one another.
+In urban areas, their natural meadow habitats are rapidly disappearing, leaving local populations trapped in scattered habitat fragments, in isolation from one another.
 Eventually, these species will weaken and die.

-Steps we are taking which provide food and habitat for pollinators and aid in their conservation:
+Steps we are taking which provide food and habitat connections for pollinators to aid in their conservation:

-Increase the number of nectar- and pollen-rich flowers.
+Increase the number of nectar- and pollen-rich flowers native to the area.

-Plant a variety of flowers to provide food and habitat throughout the year.
+Plant a variety of species to provide food and habitat throughout the year.

-Create habitat corridors to enable pollinator movement, promoting genetic diversity.
+Create habitat corridors to enable pollinator movement, promoting genetic resilience and species diversity.

 Create a network of urban residential pollinator gardens to accomplish this goal.

-Replace high maintenance turfgrass with low maintenance gardens.
+Replace high maintenance turfgrass along boulevards with low maintenance native boulevard gardens.